 5 things to avoid if an earthquake strikes

-1. Don’t wait to have an earthquake plan
+1. Make an earthquake plan

-The most important step toward earthquake safety is building awareness of the risk that they pose, coupled with taking action now, said Steven J. Jensen, Ph.D, a member of the American Red Cross Scientific Advisory Council.
+The most important step in earthquake safety is building awareness of the risk that they pose, coupled with taking action now, said Steven J. Jensen, Ph.D, a member of the American Red Cross Scientific Advisory Council.